Samu1311/XRD1-VR/blogposts/04_Prototyping_Puzzles.md

 ## 🧩 Puzzle Experiments Begin
 This was the most experimental week so far.
 Everyone began prototyping puzzle ideas for their rooms.

-In the case of Mesoamerica for examplel, we initially wanted a **rotating Mayan calendar puzzle** made of multiple rings.
+In the case of Mesoamerica for example, we initially wanted a **rotating Mayan calendar puzzle** made of multiple rings.
 However:
 - the model didn't have separate rings
 - splitting them manually was time-consuming
 - interaction became unpredictable